-Figure 1: Characteristics of elincRNAs compared to other lincRNAs and protein-coding genes (PCG).
+Figure 1: Characteristics of elincRNAs.
 Median values are displayed in the boxes.
-All tests are two-tailed Mann-Whitney test, ***P<0.001; – not significant.
-A. Median expression levels in GM12878.
-B. Tissue specificity index (Tau).
-The index can take values between 0 (low specificity) and 1 (high specificity).
-C. Sequence conservation of exons through mammalian and primate evolution.
-Averaged phastCons score is used as a measure.
-The green horizontal line represents the median conservation of ancestral repeats, which are assumed to be evolving neutrally.
+All tests are performed using the two-tailed Mann-Whitney U test, ***P<0.001; – not significant.
+(A) Median expression levels, (B) Tissue specificity index (measured by the Tau index) and (C) average exonic sequence conservation across mammalian and primate evolution of elincRNAs (orange), other LCL-expressed lincRNAs (blue), and protein-coding genes (purple).
+The tau index, a measure of gene expression tissue specificity, ranges from 0 (low specificity) to 1 (high specificity) [REF].
+Averaged phastCons score is used as a measure for nucleotide conservation (REF).
+Ancestral repeats are sequences expected to be evolving neutrally (green line).

 Figure 2: Results from GAT enrichment tests.
 Values displayed on the bars are fold enrichment compared to random expectation, q represents the p-value adjusted for multiple testing using FDR (methods).
 A. Enrichment of elincRNA promoter regions at loop anchors compared to other lincRNAs.
 B. Enrichment of elincRNA promoter regions at TAD boundaries compared to other lincRNAs.
 C. Enrichment in peaks of architectural proteins cohesin and CTCF in elincRNA promoter regions, compared to other lincRNA.
 D. Enrichment of CTCF and cohesin exclusive binding sites in promoter regions of elincRNAs compared to other lincRNAs.
 E. Proportions of overlap between RAD21, SMC3 and CTCF peaks in the human genome.
 F. Enrichment of elincRNAs across TADs compared to other lincRNAs.
 Each bar represent a bin of 10% TAD length.
 The log10 of q-values are put in color codes to give an estimation of the confidence in each value.